 For your content to appear perfectly on the platforms

-The article or page you are sharing must contain certain information called "information". metadata.
-Indeed, the "meta", that's their little name, are little bits of code.
-It is generally a simple line in your web page that will allow the site where the link is shared to retrieve the information that interests it:
+The article or page you share must contain certain information called metadata.
+Indeed, the "meta" is their little name, are small pieces of code.
+It is usually a simple line in your web page that will allow the site where the link is shared to retrieve the information that interests him:

-In general, the set of meta-units is called a subject.
+In general, the set of meta's is called a subject.
 This object, represents your page that will be shared.

-If the content does not appear correctly, it is because the developer of your site has not correctly written the code that allows you to fill in the meta tags.
+If the content does not appear correctly, it is because the developer of your site has not correctly written the code that allows to fill the meta.

 As a reminder, meta tags are written in the header of the web page you share.
-The header is the piece of code that you never see on the Internet, but it's there!
+The header is the piece of code that you never see on the Internet but it is there!
 It is hidden at the beginning of the web page and looks like this: